CSci-153-Web-Systems-and-Technologies/batch-2025-nfc-attendance-system-web/TAG_SYSTEM_EXPLANATION.md

 - Attendance records will show YOUR name
 - This defeats the purpose of attendance tracking
 - May violate your organization's policies
+- **Remember:** You cannot generate a new tag until 14 days pass, so losing access to your card means you cannot check in until cooldown ends

 ### Q: What happens to old UUIDs?
 **A: They're stored in history** (`user_tag_writes` table) but are no longer valid for attendance.